28raining/vw_games/worms/planning/status/README.md

 8. Add game-over graphics + animations
 9. Add usernames and a game lobby - let people join a lobby then one person can take them into the game
 10. Add a favicon to get rid of that error
+11. If a player leaves then detect it and kill the worm

 ## April 12th 2020